 On July 27, 2022, we consummated the closing of a private placement pursuant to Section 4(a)(2) and/or Regulation 506(b) of the Securities Act (the "Private Placement").
 Pursuant to the terms and conditions of the Securities Purchase Agreement, dated as of July 25, 2022 (the "Purchase Agreement"), by and among the Company and certain institutional investors named on the signature pages thereto (the "Purchasers").
-At the closing of the Private Placement, the Company issued (i) 700,000 shares of common stock (the "Placement Shares"), (ii) 3,300,000 prefunded warrants (the "Prefunded Warrants"); (iii) 4,000,000 Series A preferred investment options (the "Series A Preferred Investment Options"); and (iv) 4,000,000 Series B preferred investment options (the "Series B Preferred Investment Option, and together with the "Series A Preferred Investment Options was \$5.00 and the purchase price of each Prefunded Warrant and associated Preferred Investment Options was \$4.9999.
+At the closing of the Private Placement, the Company issued (i) 700,000 shares of common stock (the "Placement Shares"), (ii) 3,300,000 prefunded warrants (the "Prefunded Warrants"); (iii) 4,000,000 Series A preferred investment options (the "Series A Preferred Investment Options"); and (iv) 4,000,000 Series B preferred investment options (the "Series B Preferred Investment Options"); and (options" and collectively with the Prefunded Warrants, the "Warrants").
+The purchase price of each Placement Share and associated Preferred Investment Options was \$5.00 and the purchase price of each Prefunded Warrant and associated Preferred Investment Options was \$4.9999.
 The net proceeds to the Company from the Private Placement were approximately \$18.4 million, after deducting placement agent fees and other offering expenses.

-The Company plans to use its cash within the twelve months from June 30, 2022 and beyond for working capital and research and development.
+The Company plans to use its cash within the twelve months from September 30, 2022 and beyond for working capital and research and development.